thenithinbalaji/Text-Encrypter/README.md

 # Type of Encryption
 This program uses symmetric ASCII encryption technique and file format encryption technique to encrypt the user data.

-# Languge
-This command line app was made completely in c++ because of the versatile and light nature of c++.
-The appropriate standard libraries were used in this app.

 # Usage
-After running the code, the user gets a prompt to choose
+After compilation, the user gets a prompt to choose
 Press 1 for Encrypting
 Press 2 for Decrypting
 Press 3 for Exiting the App